-Add steak strips to hot pan and stir occasionally until no pink remains, 4-5 minutes.
+Add steak strips to hot pan and stir occasionally until no pink remains, 4-6 minutes.

-Cook the Pepper
+Cook the Peppers

 Finish the Dish

 Add steak strips and any accumulated juices, teriyaki glaze, ¼ cup water, and half the gochujang.
 Stir occasionally until thoroughly combined, 1-2 minutes.